 Contacts were primarily via email followed by in person meetings and phone conversations.
 The office received no individual letters during this recording period.

-( In person includes my office, but may include other campus locations including downtown)
+( In person includes the AA Ombudsperson's office at the Main Campus, but may include other locations including the Downtown Campus)

 Action Taken